napari/docs/docs/developers/contributing/typing.md

 the [code editor integration](https://pyrefly.org/en/docs/IDE/) reads the same `[tool.pyrefly]` configuration, but it sees your environment too — so treat editor suggestions as a hint and `tox -e pyrefly` as the standard.

-Sometimes, a type will genuinely not properly solve because of a third-party stub, a gap in the typing specification, or dynamic behaviour.
+## When the check complains

-If you do suppress, the most important thing is to **name the error kind**, so that future readers can understand why it was suppressed and pyrefly can self-prune by checking that the suppression is still relevant.
+Suppressing should be rare.
+Most types can be written honestly, and a suppression in the wrong place hides a real bug.
+Occasionally one genuinely will not resolve, because of a third-party stub, a gap in the typing specification, or dynamic behaviour — that is what suppressions are for.
+The important thing is to **name the error kind**, so a reader can tell why it was needed and pyrefly can check that the suppression is still doing something.
 The last word of a pyrefly message is the rule it applied:

 ```